How to Start Teaching English In Israel?

-Once you have your work visa, you can apply for the work permit.
+Once you have your work visa, you can apply for a work permit.
 It is a complicated process, with documents to be submitted to several government ministries and departments.
-It is highly likely that you will have to apply for an extension of your work visa, before your permit is granted.
+You will likely have to apply for an extension of your work visa before your permit is granted.

 The steps involved in getting a work permit for teaching English in Israel:

 - As your sponsor, your employer will submit an application for a work permit to the Ministry of Trade, Industry and Labour.